nverchev/drytorch/docs/tutorials/trackers.md

 # Trackers

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/nverchev/drytorch/blob/main/docs/tutorials/trackers.ipynb)
+DRYTorch uses a subscription-based event system for logging and visualization, delegating implementation to external libraries via **trackers**.

+This tutorial explains how trackers work and how to write your own.

+## Design Principles
 DRYTorch's philosophy of replicability and reusability is embodied in its **tracker system**.
 Trackers allow you to:

 * Reproduce someone else's machine learning workflow while keeping logs in your preferred format.
 * Reuse custom trackers across multiple projects with minimal code changes.
 * Log, plot, and structure information without affecting the experiment logic.
 * Ensure your experiment's completion even in case of a failure.

-This tutorial explains how trackers work and how to write your own.

 ### Terminology
 A **tracker** is an object responsible for **logging and plotting**.
 It: